matteodem/meteor-easy-search/pages/docs/index.md

 ## Creating An Index

 Let's create an index to see how searching works with Easy Search.
+First add a file that's reachable both on the __client and server__.

 ```javascript
 // On Client and Server